ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 In the first section in this chapter, we present a background of the theoretical, experimental and computational attempts towards understanding mesoscale energy cascade.
 The next section describes some properties of the shallow water and toy model equations.
-The subsequent sections showcases some interesting results from @augier_shallow_2019 and @LindborgMohanan2017.
+The subsequent sections showcase some interesting results from @augier_shallow_2019 and @LindborgMohanan2017.